 The Maltese return on investment extends to more than just financial gain and makes the island somewhere to consider for your next property investment scouting mission.

 The short list of the best areas and neighborhoods to buy a second home in Malta includes Sliema, St Julian´s, Il-Gżira and Msida, Mellieha, Birgu, Senglea and Cospicua, and, of course, Valletta.

-Property investment in Montenegro
+Property investment in Montenegro in 2021

 Finally, the relatively unheard-of Balkan state of Montenegro provides some unique opportunities for the adventurous property investor.